 Signs of human life again began to mark the landscape as we paddled into the tiny, incredibly adorable village of Lehde.

 Navigating through increasingly narrow channels with room for only two lanes of traffic, we passed a steady stream of kayakers and large punts filled with beaming tourists.
 We crossed under a steady stream of wooden walkways built over the canals to connect the hamlet’s private homes, restaurants, and guesthouses.

 Paddling back to our car in Lübbenau, I was reluctant to leave the reserve despite being hot, dirty, and tired.
 Germany is full of peaceful, beautiful places, but I didn’t want our first paddling trip to end.

 We’ve kayaked in all kinds of waterways from desert landscapes to the tropics, but this experience was entirely unique for us.
 When our drive home stretched into a 5-hour nightmare with bumper-to-bumper holiday traffic, I could still hear the birds chirping and the gentle rush of water.
 Only 100 kilometers from the grit and bustle of Berlin, life in the Spreewald Biosphere Reserve drifts by at the pace of an Ice Age canal.

 - Camping is prohibited in the Spreewald Biosphere Reserve except in developed campgrounds.

-- The waterways are incredibly well marked with signs for paddlers at every main intersection pointing to different towns, restaurants, and points-of-interest.
+- The waterways are incredibly well marked with signs for paddlers and hikers at every main intersection pointing to different towns, restaurants, and points-of-interest.

 - Two-person boats can be rented from Spreewald-Natur-Camping for €16 per day.
 You can park your car there (without camping) for €5 per day.